 3 grams of starter is enough to make 4 liters of yogurt.
 If you use less than the recommended amount of starters, the fermentation process will take longer.

 Unopened packets of freeze-dried yogurt can last longer.
 Check the used by date to ensure it is good to go.

-Heirloom starter culture can be used indefinitely once activated.
+You can use the Heirloom starter culture indefinitely once activated.
 You can create new batches of yogurt and should consume in 7 days.

 Too much yogurt starter will lead to inconsistent yogurt.
 When you add too much starter, the yogurt may turn sour.

-Yogurt starter culture must be stored in the fridge between 2°C to 8°C. Never freeze yogurt starter as it might damage the bacteria cells, essential for fermenting milk into yogurt.
+You should store yogurt starter in the fridge between 2°C to 8°C. Never freeze yogurt starter as it might damage the bacteria cells, essential for fermenting milk into yogurt.

-It is always wise to use small quantities of yogurt starter at first until you get used to manufacturing your batch of yogurt.
+It is always wise to use small quantities of yogurt starter at first.